apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Live updates: House passes funding measure as government shutdown looms**
+**Leaked Pixel 8 Pro unboxing images spill every last secret about its design**

-You can read more about it [here](https://www.cnn.com/politics/live-news/government-shutdown-deadline-09-30-23/index.html).
+You can read more about it [here](https://www.phonearena.com/news/Leaked-Pixel-8-Pro-unboxing-images-spill-every-last-secret-about-its-design_id151117).

 ## Requirements
 - Python 3.8